 The designated person, responsible for data protection compliance is Anna Woolliscroft, MAL owner and sole shareholder.

-MAL work with a small number of trusted external colleagues to enhance our creative service offering.
+MAL work with a small number of trusted external colleagues and freelancers to enhance our creative service offering.
 Non Disclosure Agreements are issued to all external organisations.
 Colleagues do not have the same access to client data as employed personnel and all work is filed, proofed and distributed by MAL employees.

 Processes in place to guard against data breaches